SethShoneman/stock-grabber/README.md

 This program is a graphic user interface which allows the user to grab data on desired stocks and store that data in a wanted number of .csv files.
 The advantage of these files is that after aquired, they can be opened in a system such as Microsoft Excel or Google Spreadsheets.
 This program is useful for aquiring data of a variety of stocks for a trader.

 ##### WHEN SETTING UP, MUST CHANGE THE PATH OF FILE CREATION IN LINE 31 OF StockProgram.py TO DESIRED FOLDER, WHILE STILL RETAINING THE +"\\output"+str(x+1)+".csv" AT END OF PATH.
-##### The format of output is {"assetType","assetMainType","cusip","symbol","description","bidPrice":28.74,"bidSize":1300,"bidId":"P","askPrice,"askSize","askId","lastPrice","lastSize","lastId","openPrice","highPrice","lowPrice","bidTick","closePrice","netChange","totalVolume","quoteTimeInLong","tradeTimeInLong","mark","exchange","exchangeName","marginable","shortable","volatility","digits","52WkHigh","52WkLow","nAV","peRatio","divAmount","divYield","divDate","securityStatus","regularMarketLastPrice","regularMarketLastSize","regularMarketNetChange","regularMarketTradeTimeInLong","netPercentChangeInDouble","markChangeInDouble","markPercentChangeInDouble","regularMarketPercentChangeInDouble","delayed","dateAndTime"}.
+##### The format of output is {"assetType","assetMainType","cusip","assetSubType","symbol","description","bidPrice":28.74,"bidSize":1300,"bidId":"P","askPrice,"askSize","askId","lastPrice","lastSize","lastId","openPrice","highPrice","lowPrice","bidTick","closePrice","netChange","totalVolume","quoteTimeInLong","tradeTimeInLong","mark","exchange","exchangeName","marginable","shortable","volatility","digits","52WkHigh","52WkLow","nAV","peRatio","divAmount","divYield","divDate","securityStatus","regularMarketLastPrice","regularMarketLastSize","regularMarketNetChange","regularMarketTradeTimeInLong","netPercentChangeInDouble","markChangeInDouble","markPercentChangeInDouble","regularMarketPercentChangeInDouble","delayed","dateAndTime"}.

+##### OUTPUT WILL INCLUDE "assetSubType" ONLY IF AT LEAST ONE OF ENTERED STOCKS HAVE IT AS A VALID ATTRIBUTE

 ##### An example of the values of these labels can be found at https://api.tdameritrade.com/v1/marketdata/quotes?apikey=JITOXNVGAC9TICFWUG4VTPS3ZIRQEDE4&symbol=T

 ## Files